fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ## Required Readings
 Although I have kept the reading load to a reasonable level (kind of low for an upper-level history course), some readings can quite dense and conceptually challenging.
 This emphasis on thinking and writing is by design, as a capstone course for the history department.
 Be honest with yourself about whether you have time to fit this course into your busy schedule.
 One of the goals of the course is that you will learn to read, absorb, and think critically about information more easily and quickly than you can already.
 That skill is hard-earned, and only comes with practice.

 - There is one required book for the course: Mary Fulbrook, _Historical Theory_ (Routledge, 2002).

-It's at the UNM Bookstore and you can find copies online.
+This is at the UNM Bookstore and you can find copies online.
 You can also rent an eBook through Amazon (and possibly other places, too).
-I don't care what format you get, but we do read the whole book and it's an essential aspect of the course.
+I don't care what format you use, but we do read the whole book and it's an essential aspect of the course.

-- To access all other articles and book chapters on the syllabus, you will need to subscribe to the course Zotero library.
-The URL for the group library is [https://www.zotero.org/groups/632527/historiography-unm/items](https://www.zotero.org/groups/632527/historiography-unm/items), but you must have clicked on the link in your invitation to access the library!
+- To access all other articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans.

 ## Connecting to Zotero